 Polarity defines direction of flow, such as the direction of a magnetic field or an electrical current.
 In fiber optics, polarity is directional; light signals travel through a fiber optic cable from one end to the other.
 A fiber optic link’s transmit signal (Tx) at end of the cable must match the corresponding receiver (Rx) at the other end.
 So, what is fiber polarity?
 Fiber polarity could be defined as the direction light signals travel from one end to the other end of an optical fiber cable.

-While this seems obvious, polarity is one area that seems to cause the most confusion among technicians.
-So let’s break it down and start at the beginning.
+While this seems obvious, fiber optic polarity is one area that seems to cause the most confusion among technicians.
+So, let’s break it down and start at the beginning.

 Easy to Understand Duplex

 In duplex fiber applications, such as 10 Gig, data transmission is bidirectional over two fibers where each fiber connects the transmitter on one end and to the receiver on the other end.
 The role of polarity is to make sure that this connection is maintained.

 If you look at the graphic below, you can easily see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
 If polarity is not maintained, such as connecting a transmitter to a transmitter (B to B), data will simply not flow.
 Obvious, right?